soranoo/css-seasoning/README.md

--m, --mode <mode>            Transformation mode: hash, minimal, or debug (default: hash) -d, --debug-symbol <symbol>  Symbol to use for debug mode (default: _) -p, --prefix <prefix>        Prefix to add after debug symbol in debug mode -s, --suffix <suffix>        Suffix to add at the end in debug mode --seed <number>              Seed for hash generation in hash mode --minify                     Minify the output CSS (default: true) --source-map                 Generate source map --conversion-tables <file>   JSON file with existing conversion tables to preserve mappings --save-tables <file>         Save the conversion tables to a JSON file
+-m, --mode <mode>            Transformation mode: hash, minimal, or debug (default: hash) -d, --debug-symbol <symbol>  Symbol to use for debug mode (default: _) -p, --prefix <prefix>        Prefix to add after debug symbol in debug mode
+    --prefix-selector <prefix> Prefix to use for selectors (overrides --prefix) --prefix-ident <prefix>  Prefix to use for identifiers (overrides --prefix) -s, --suffix <suffix>        Suffix to add at the end in debug mode --suffix-selector <suffix> Suffix to use for selectors (overrides --suffix) --suffix-ident <suffix>  Suffix to use for identifiers (overrides --suffix) --seed <number>              Seed for hash generation in hash mode --minify                     Minify the output CSS (default: true) --source-map                 Generate source map --conversion-tables <file>   JSON file with existing conversion tables to preserve mappings --save-tables <file>         Save the conversion tables to a JSON file --ignore-selector <pattern>  Regex pattern for selectors to ignore (can be used multiple times) --ignore-ident <pattern>     Regex pattern for custom properties to ignore (can be used multiple times)
 ```

 ### Examples